 This course is for people who work in HIV, bacterial STIs, hepatitis C, and overdose prevention that are looking to expand their knowledge around syndemics.

-Office of Infectious Disease Syndemic Services
+- Office Of Infectious Disease Syndemic Services

 The Office of Infectious Disease within the Washington State Department of Health provides services to prevent and control sexually transmitted infections, HIV, and viral hepatitis, and assesses the incidence and prevalence of these diseases.
 The office is also responsible for the HIV Client Services Early Intervention Program, which pays for medications, insurance premiums and limited medical, mental health, and dental care for low-income, eligible people living with HIV; and for supporting efforts to improve the health of people who use drugs, including support for syringe service programs and administration of the statewide Overdose Education & Naloxone Distribution Program.
 It tracks and assesses disease and health conditions by collecting, analyzing, and evaluating data.
 It also maintains databases that aid in prioritizing resources toward current data trends.